baidu-research/persistent-rnn/README.md

 ## Limitations in the current release

  * No support for GRU or LSTM layer types
+  * These may be added in the future.
+We would welcome pull requests that add support.
  * The maximum layer size is determined by the selected GPU
   * 1088 for TitanX/M40
   * 1460 for Geforce 1080